 - Gain an understanding of legal, economic, planning, technical and facilities management factors in property management decision making

-- Learn about environmental considerations of real estate development and management
+- Understand the environmental considerations of real estate development and management

 This is for you if...

-You are a new entrant to the commercial property sector looking to start a career in the field
+You're new to the commercial property sector and looking to develop a career

-You are an established property professional who would like to formalise your real estate and property management skills with an accredited qualification
+You're an established property professional who wants to formalise your real estate and property management skills with an accredited qualification

 All about the course

-You will study two 30 credit taught modules in each of your first two semesters on campus, these are designed to give you the core knowledge required for real estate and property management.
-In the final semester you will undertake a dissertation worth 60 credits.
+You will study four 30 credit taught modules in each of your first two semesters on campus.
+In the final semester, you will undertake a dissertation worth 60 credits.

-For students who study distance learning at full-time mode, two 30 credit taught modules are studied per semester.
-You will undertake a dissertation worth 60 credits at the final semester.
+If you study via distance learning at full-time mode, you'll cover two 30 credit taught modules per semester.
+In the final semester, you will undertake a dissertation worth 60 credits.

-For the students who study distance learning at part-time mode, one 30 credit taught module is studied per semester.
-You will undertake a dissertation worth 60 credits at the final two semesters.
+If you study via distance learning at part-time mode, you'll cover one 30 credit taught modules per semester.
+In two final semesters, you will undertake a dissertation worth 60 credits.

 This module will cover: